Canon M100 vs Sony RX10 II

 - Less disturbing: Has an electronic shutter option for completely silent shooting.

 - Ready to shoot: Has an integrated lens, whereas the M100 necessitates an extra lens.

 - Longer lasting: Gets more shots (400 versus 295) out of a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More heavily discounted: Has been around for much longer (launched in June 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the RX10 II emerges as the winner of the match-up (14 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the RX10 II is the clear winner of the contest (15 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.